I. General Information

 For each written examination, the student must obtain the examination from the Graduate Administrator at the pre-arranged time and must turn in the answers to the Graduate Administrator when time is up.
 E-mail may be used for both purposes.

 The Graduate Administrator does not negotiate and cannot authorize extra time for general exams.
-Students who elect to write their exams in the Library or elsewhere on campus may receive permission from the DGS to take five extra minutes on both ends of the three hours for travel time.
-If there is a problem during an exam, approval for any extra time can be given by only the examiner or the Director of Graduate Studies.
+Students may opt to take their exams at home, in the Library or elsewhere on campus.
+If taking their exams on campus, they may opt to pick up a printed copy of the exam questions from the Graduate Administrator, in which case they may receive permission from the DGS to take five extra minutes for travel time, or they can opt to be sent an electronic copy by the Graduate Administrator; if the examiner requests a hard copy of the completed exam, students are responsible for printing the exam out and turning it in, in which case they may receive permission from the DGS to take an additional five minutes for travel time.
+If there is a problem during an exam, approval for any extra time can be given only by the examiner or the Director of Graduate Studies.

 The student will take the examination without being monitored.
 Students taking closed-book examinations are on their honor not to refer to books, notes, or computerized materials of any kind, and not to speak to anyone in the course of the examination.